 - Location: Begins at the junction of Interstate 90 and Idaho 97 and follows Idaho 97 south and east along Lake Coeur d’Alene to Idaho 3.

 - Roadway: Idaho 97 is a two-lane, paved winding road with few passing lanes.

 - When to Visit: Throughout the year.
 Eagle watching is great in December and January between Wolf Lodge Bay and Beauty Bay.

 - Wildlife is expansive and diverse throughout the year, eagle watching at its peak in December and January.
 Summer attractions include camping, boating, water sports, cycling, bird watching, and fishing.
 During the fall you can enjoy the leaves changing colors along the lake.

-- Drive Time: 35.8 miles - 1.5 hours.
+- Length: 35.8 miles.
+Allow 1.5 hours.
 Allow more time to experience the outdoor side trips and Harrison's amenities.

 - Plan ahead to ensure a safe and enjoyable trip (fill up on gas, pack water and food, etc.).

 Want more Scenic/Backcountry Byways adventures like this delivered straight to your inbox?
 Sign up below for new adventures monthly.